 1 cup milk

-2 cups chicken stock, divided in half
+2 cups chicken or vegetable stock, divided in half

 2-3 teaspoons fresh lemon juice, adjust to taste